brighteli/brighteli/README.md

 - ⚡ Fun fact: ...
 -->
 I am Bright a person who is always enthusiastic about learning new stuff related to tech.
 I am an aspiring Web developer.
 I find it interesting to work with python and the Django framework.
-I just finished my first degree(BSC IT) and am very passionate about making an impact everywhere i find myself.
+I just finished my first degree(BSC IT) and am very passionate about making an impact everywhere I find myself.
 I hope I find this new journey of bridging classroom knowledge with industry practices exciting!!
 Cheers!